lyteword/chspurgeon-tod/volume-2/psalm-47.md

 **Verses 1-4.** Joy the true spirit of worship.

-1\.Joy in God's character.
+1\.
+Joy in God's character.

-2\.In his reign.
+2\.
+In his reign.

-3\.In the triumphs of his gospel.
+3\.
+In the triumphs of his gospel.

-4\.In his favour to his saints.
+4\.
+In his favour to his saints.

 **Verse 2.** The terrors of the Lord viewed by faith as a subject of joy.